 Through various critters, keenly mixed and matched, interacting in their watery world, a tranquil existence seems to be on the edge much like the quiet before the storm.
 This is where Parsons and Dell connect and make an engaging exhibit."

-Tim Kane is a freelance writer in Albany 2014
+Tim Kane is a freelance writer for the Albany Times 2014